JuliaDiff/ChainRulesCore.jl/docs/src/rule_author/tangents.md

 ## Operations on a tangent type
 Any tangent type must support:
- - `zero` which returns a additive identity for that type (though it can just return `ZeroTangent()` (see below))
+ - `zero` which returns an additive identity for that type (though it can just return `ZeroTangent()` (see below))
  - `+` for addition between two tangents of this primal, returning another tangent of this primal.
 This allows gradient accumulation.
- - `*` for multiplication (scaling) by a scalar
+ - `*` for multiplication (scaling) by a scalar.
- - `+` between a tangent and it's primal type returning another tangent of the primal type -- differential geometers sometimes call this expodential map.
+- `+` between a tangent and its primal type returning another tangent of the primal type -- differential geometers sometimes call this exponential map.

-Further they often support other linear operators as is convenient for the use in defining rules.
+Further they often support other linear operators for convenience in writing rules.

 ## The subtypes of AbstractTangent